Regulation

 30%

-Answers to the jury's questions
+Responses to the Jury’s questions

-• Clear and precise answers
+• Clear and accurate answers

 • Participation of each team member